daanmeersseman/EFCore.MockBuilder/README.md

 ### 2. Using EFCore.MockBuilder in Tests

-Use `EFCore.MockBuilder` to set up a test `DbContext` with entities and relationships.
+Use `EFCore.MockBuilder` to set up a test `DbContext` with entities, relationships, and multiple records for testing purposes.

 ```csharp
 using EFCore.MockBuilder;